Nemo Gould: Biography

 Gould was born in Minneapolis, Minnesota, and grew up in Nevada City, California.
 He earned his BFA from the Kansas City Art Institute in 1998, the alma mater of both of his parents, potter Linda Webb Elfert and ceramic artist and sculptor Arthur Gould.
 Nemo Gould holds a master's degree in Fine Arts from the University of California-Berkeley.
 His work has been shown at several museums, including the San Jose Museum of Art, the Berkeley Art Museum, and the Arizona Museum for Youth.

 His work has been featured frequently in national media including the Discovery Channel, Wired, Travel and Leisure, Make and the San Francisco Chronicle.

 Personal life

 Nemo Gould lives in Oakland, California, with his wife Nancy Leung.

 Work with Recology

-Gould was chosen in 2007 as an artist in residence at the Recology Solid Waste Transfer and Recycling Center, an honor and opportunity highly coveted among the Bay Area's found object artists, who are given free access to the tons of consumer detritus collected daily at the dump.
+Gould was chosen in 2007 as an artist in residence at the Recology Solid Waste Transfer and Recycling Center, an honor given to the Bay Area's found object artists, who are given free access to the tons of consumer detritus collected daily at the dump.